wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 Deployment option 3 consists of enabling the external `message broker`.
 This is optional because the W&B brings embedded a broker.
 This option doesn't bring a performance improvement.

-The AWS resource that provides the message broker is the `SQS`, and to enable it, you will need to add the option `use_internal_queue = false` to the same `main.tf` that we worked on the `Recommended Deployment`
+The AWS resource that provides the message broker is the `SQS`, and to enable it, you will need to add the option `use_internal_queue = false` to the same `main.tf` described in the [Recommended deployment](#recommended-deployment-option) section.

 ```
 module "wandb_infra" {